AndreaSpicerOVO/ovo-feb-2025-hackaton/day5/readme.md

 * UI Integration: If you would prefer to create a UI, go for it!

 ---
+And some ideas if you decide to go down the API route ...

 ## **1️⃣ Code Snippet Manager API**
 **Description:** A REST API for saving, retrieving, and sharing code snippets.